sergei-mironov/vim-pastething/README.md

 Installation
 ------------

-Put `./vim` into the Vim runtime search path by using your favorite Vim plugin manager.
+Put the repository into the Vim runtime search path by using your favorite plugin manager.

 Configuration
 -------------